-Based on the work completed, it was estimated that Fisher's Lode body contained a proven reserve of 60,000 tonnes @ 4.0 g/t Au, above 55m depth, at a cutoff grade of 2 g/t Au.
-A probable resource of 17,000t grading 6.1 g/t Au was also estimated (Nicholson, 1986b).
+Based on the work completed, it was estimated that Fisher's Lode body contained a proven reserve of 60,000 t @ 4.0 g/t Au, above 55m depth, at a cutoff grade of 2.0g/t Au.
+A probable resource of 17,000t @ 6.1 g/t Au was also estimated.

-During 1986 detailed mapping and soil sampling was completed by Oceania Exploration and Mining N.L., over EL 4841, with the aim of identifying stratabound gold deposits similar to those at Golden Dyke and Black Rock (Orridge, 1988a).
+During 1986 detailed mapping and soil sampling was completed by Oceania Exploration and Mining N.L., over EL 4841, with the aim of identifying stratabound gold deposits similar to those at Golden Dyke and Black Rock..

 EL 4841, held by C.S.R.
 Ltd. and managed by Oceania Exploration and Mining N.L. under joint venture agreement, was situated on the SE margin of the Golden Dyke Dome.
-It covered the area held as MCN 3754 to MCN 3763 inclusive (Orridge, 1988a).
+It covered the area held as MCN 3754 to MCN 3763 inclusive.

 These programs identified anomalous gold and arsenic associated with banded iron formations at three localities.
-This raised the possibility of mineral deposits similar to those mined at Golden Dyke and Black Rock, which occur at the same stratigraphic position on the west side of the dome (Orridge, 1988a).
+This raised the possibility of mineral deposits similar to those mined at Golden Dyke and Black Rock, which occur at the same stratigraphic position on the west side of the dome.